madskristensen/HtmlTools/README.md

 ### Go to definition
 Hit `F12` when the cursor is located inside a class or ID attribute.
-HTML Tools will jump to the location inside CSS, LESS and SASS files.
+HTML Tools will jump to the location inside CSS, LESS and Sass files.

+### Peek definition
+Hit `Alt+F12` when the curser is located inside a class or ID attribute.
+A peek definition inline code window will appear showing the definition of the class/ID from CSS, LESS and Sass files.

 ### Meta tags
 Full Intellisense provided for: